hammerheim-game/hammerheim-rules/5-warbands.md

 To select a new skill for a Hero, pick the type of skill you want from those available, then choose which skill has been learned.

-#### Characteristic increase

-Characteristics for certain warriors may not be increased beyond the maximum limits shown on the following profiles.
-If a characteristic is at its maximum, take the other option or roll again if you can only increase one characteristic.
-If both are already at their racial maximum, you may increase any other (that is not already at its racial maximum) by +1 instead.
-Note that this is the only way to gain the maximum Movement for some races.
-Remember that Henchmen can only add +1 to any characteristic.

-Profile M WS BS S T W I A Ld
-Human 4 6 6 4 4 3 6 4 9
-Elf 5 7 7 4 4 3 9 4 10
-Dwarf 3 7 6 4 5 3 5 4 10
-Ogre 6 5 4 6 6 4 5 4 7
-Halfling 4 5 7 3 3 3 9 4 10
-Gor 4 7 6 4 5 4 6 4 9
-Bestigors 5 7 6 4 5 4 6 4 9
-Centigors 9 7 6 4 5 4 6 4 9
-Possessed 6 8 0 6 6 4 7 5 10
-Vampire 6 8 6 7 6 4 9 4 10
-Ghoul 5 5 2 4 5 3 5 5 7
-Wight 4 4 5 4 4 3 4 4 7
-Skaven 6 6 6 4 4 3 7 4 7
-Skaven Clan Pestilens 5 6 6 4 5 3 7 4 7
-Orc 4 6 6 4 5 3 5 4 9
-Black Orc 4 7 6 5 5 3 5 4 10
-Goblin Hero 4 5 6 4 4 3 6 4 7

 ### Skills & Abilities Lists